FlorianPenaud/RES-content-report/readme.md

 ===================

 1. Import project
-Right click in package explorer
+<p>Right click in package explorer
 Select Import
 General > Existing projects into Workspace
 Select archive file then Browse to your sample archive